Below is a short summary of my curriculum vitae.

 -

-MPIA Galaxy Coffee (May 05, 2022)
+MPIA Galaxy Coffee (invited, May 05, 2022)

 Reinforcing the connection between globular clusters and nuclear star clusters in low-mass galaxies